About

 Aries Productions

-It’s main goal is to build a company for Astro Pixel Processor (APP) as it’s main product.
-And to provide the astrophotography community worldwide, with a new and innovative application for processing Deep Sky images.
+It’s main product is Astro Pixel Processor or simply APP.
+Mabula’s main goals are to provide the astrophotography community worldwide with a new, innovative and internally smart application for processing Deep Sky images to be used from absolute beginners to professional astronomers.

 Astro Pixel Processor logo designed by Stefanie Haverkamp